Skip to main content

 • Confusion, severe weakness, or fainting on standing.

-The Jersey shore is also a tick environment, especially in the wooded and marshy areas inland from the beach.
+The Jersey shore is also a tick environment, particularly in the wooded and marshy areas inland from the beach.
 Two pathogens to know:

 • Lyme disease is endemic in southern New Jersey.
 Transmitted by the deer tick (black-legged tick).
 Removing an attached tick within 24 hours of bite dramatically reduces the risk.
 A bullseye rash 3 to 30 days after a tick bite, with or without fevers and aches, is the classic early sign and needs antibiotics same week.